 - Integrating teams due to a merger or acquisition: It is a big challenge to merge two workforces or onboard new team members.
 That’s why it is critical to set clear expectations with regard to pay, job descriptions and duties.
 Trusting a third party expert, like RKL, to conduct a compensation analysis for the new or expanded organization lends an air of objectivity and credibility.

 - Facility or geographic expansion: If your organization’s success leads to new facilities or offices, you’ll need to add to your workforce.
-A compensation analysis can help gauge the impact of an expanded team on the bottom line and right size salary ranges and pay rates for the markets where you’re growing or entering for the first time.
+Pay benchmarking can help gauge the impact of an expanded team on the bottom line and right size salary ranges and pay rates for the markets where you’re growing or entering for the first time.

 - Talent retention and engagement: When employees are paid competitively and feel respected and valued, they are more likely to remain in a job and engage a more meaningful and productive way.
 A compensation analysis can produce valuable insights around pay that gives leaders the ability to develop better incentives and identify opportunities for additional engagement.